4.1 C

 Abductive reasoning isn’t limited to the realm of fiction.
 In fact, we use it all the time without even realizing it.
 Consider a scenario where you come home to find a broken vase on the floor, a muddy footprint near the window, and a missing cookie jar.
 Using abductive reasoning, you might infer that someone broke in through the window, stole cookies from the jar, and accidentally knocked over the vase in the process.

-See also Harnessing the Power of AI to Build Trust with Customers
+See also Harnessing the Power of Teamwork: The Benefits of Ensemble Learning

 ### Abductive Reasoning in Scientific Inquiry